01732 496 523

 Any property with a below-ground basement area requires protection from both water ingress and radon gas.
 Section 6:12 of BRE Report BR 211, Radon: Guidance of Protective Measures for New Buildings, states that all basements are at an increased risk regardless of location and therefore that radon should be taken into account during the design and implementation of waterproofing systems.

-Once a site investigation has been undertaken to measure the levels of ground gas and water ingress, BS 8102:2022 recommends bringing a Waterproofing Specialist onto the project.
+After measuring ground gas and water ingress levels through a site investigation, BS 8102:2022 recommends bringing a Waterproofing Specialist onto the project.
 These should be on the Waterproofing Design Specialist register or at least have a Certified Surveyor of Structural Waterproofing (CSSW) qualification.
 A waterproofing specialist will work with you to determine the Grade of waterproofing required for the below-ground space and design a waterproofing solution for that desired Grade.
-This solution can then be upgraded to also protect from high radon concentrations and other ground gases.

 The different grades of waterproofing: What is a Dry Basement?